Release

 See "External Positions" section.

 Arbitrary (third party) plugins are allowed for fees, policies, and integrations.
-Fund managers can decide whether or not to use third party plugins, and investors will be able to determine if fund configurations are safe for their trust threshold.
-A setup that only uses official plugins would entail:
+Fund owners can decide whether or not to use third party plugins, and investors will be able to determine if fund configurations are safe for their risk tolerance.

 In addition to "core" and "extension" release-level contracts, there is a broad category of "infrastructure" contracts, which are misc dependencies of the release-level protocol.
 Unlike extensions, they do not receive any permissions to alter fund state.